 - Cultured Badass: He's quite good at playing the piano, and he gets a chance to do so in the movie Legend of the Fist: The Return of Chen Zhen.

-- Bruce Lee Clone: While he doesn't do it as much, he does tend to show mannerisms related to Bruce Lee, mostly as a nod as Yen's a big Bruce Lee fan, he also played one of Lee's iconic characters Chen Zhen, twice in 1995's Fist of Fury TV series and the 2010 film follow up Legend of the Fist: The Return of Chen Zhen.
+- Bruce Lee Clone: While he doesn't do it as much, he does tend to show mannerisms related to Bruce Lee, mostly as a nod as his love for him.
+He also played one of Lee's iconic characters Chen Zhen, twice in Fist of Fury TV series and the film Legend of the Fist: The Return of Chen Zhen.